galanonym/phpsleekdbadmin/readme.md

 ## Warning

 This library is using `eval()` for running queries.
-Please do not use in production.
+We filter out `;` but it may still be a security hole.
+Use in production only with extreme caution.